devleaks/emitpy-docs/docs/emitpy/Emitpy – Usage Exemple.md

-Practically, currently, the emitpy generator can be used from two end points.
+Practically, currently, the Emitpy generator can be used from two end points.

 # Python EmitApp Class
 First, there is a wrapping EmitApp python class that loads all necessary entities and offer a limited number of entry points to generate flights and ground support equipment movements.